sihorton/appjs-appPackager/README.md

 When running a packaged application appjs can then access this dependancy information and download

-AppInfo and Dependancies
+package.json and Dependancies
 =======
-appPackager will read and update an appInfo.json file in the project directory.
-Each time it is run it will increment the packageVer number and add all dependancies that were found in the node_modules directory.
+appPackager will read and update a package.json file in the project directory.
+Each time it is run it will add any new dependancies that were found in the node_modules directory.
 The file is a simple json text file that you can edit and add any additional properties you like.

 An example of the file is given below:

 	{
-		"appName": "new-example",
+		"name": "new-example",
-		"appVersion": 0.1,
+		"version": 0.1,
-		"packageFormat": 1,
-		"packageVer": 2,
 		"moduleUrl": "http://example.com/modulePackages/",
 		"appUpdateUrl": "http://example.com/new-example/latest.txt",
-		"silentUpdates": true,
-		"deps": {
+		"moddeps": {
 			"adm-zip": {
 				"name": "adm-zip",
 				"version": "0.1.5",